What Is the Difference Between Plastic Pellets, Granules and Other Polymer Materials?

 These different forms of materials are also prepared to be fed into the machine the plastic will be created.

-First off, pure polymer does not have very high chemical, mechanical, and thermal resistances after it has been freshly synthesized, which makes it necessary for the material to pass through a formulation stage.
+First off, pure polymer does not have very high chemical, mechanical, and thermal resistances after it has been freshly synthesized, which makes it needful for the material to pass through a formulation stage.

 In this stage, chemical additives are added to the pure polymer in a bid to improve its characteristics.